 TV and home cinema

 Once again, we expect 4K to be the main “theme” around CES 2016’s new television, projector and home cinema product announcements.
 Despite being available for a few years now, Ultra HD is yet to become a mainstream technology – but 2016 could be the year it makes the push.

-Firstly, we can expect to hear quite a bit about 4K Blu-ray.
-We already know that the first batch of 4K Blu-ray movies is going on sale in the coming weeks, with Sony, Samsung and Panasonic the three companies planning to launch 4K-capable Blu-ray players.
-Count on much more info about those at the manufacturers’ press conferences, and also how the Blu-ray Disc Association plans to make its format the enthusiast’s preferred method of 4K delivery.
+We can also still expect to hear quite a bit about 4K Blu-ray.
+We already know that the first batch of 4K Blu-ray movies is going on sale in the coming weeks, so you can count on much more info about Ultra HD machines at the manufacturers’ press conferences, and also how the Blu-ray Disc Association plans to make its format the enthusiast’s preferred method of 4K delivery.

-Samsung has already announced the HW-K950, its first soundbar speaker to offer compatibility with high end Dolby Atmos sound.
+And you needn’t fear a lack of content to feed its new phwoar-K whoppers: Samsung also announced its first 4K Blu-ray player, alongside the HW-K950, its first soundbar speaker to offer compatibility with high end Dolby Atmos sound.

 Budget manufacturer Hisense already makes one of the cheapest 4K tellies on the market, and has some 22 new models planned for unveiling at CES 2016.
 Thrifty thrill-seekers take note.